Osborne effect

 The Osborne effect is a social phenomenon of customers canceling or deferring orders for the current, soon-to-be-obsolete product as an unexpected drawback of a company's announcing a future product prematurely.
 It is an example of cannibalization.
 The term alludes to the Osborne Computer Corporation, whose second product did not become available until more than a year after it was announced.
 The company's subsequent bankruptcy was widely blamed on reduced sales after the announcement.

 Description

-The Osborne Effect states that prematurely discussing future, unavailable products damages sales of existing products.
+The Osborne effect occurs when premature discussion of future, unavailable products damages sales of existing products.
 The name comes from the planned replacement of the Osborne 1, an early personal computer first sold by the Osborne Computer Corporation in 1981.
 In 1983, founder Adam Osborne pre-announced several next-generation computer models (the Osborne Executive and Osborne Vixen), which were only prototypes, highlighting the fact that they would outperform the existing model as the prototypes dramatically cut down assembly time.
 A widely held belief was that sales of the Osborne 1 fell sharply as customers anticipated those more advanced systems, leading to a sales decline from which Osborne Computer was unable to recover.
 This belief appeared in the media almost immediately after the company's September 1983 bankruptcy:

 Osborne reacted by drastically cutting prices on the Osborne 1 in an effort to stimulate cash flow.
 But nothing seemed to work, and for several months sales were practically non-existent.

 Pre-announcement is done for several reasons: to reassure current customers that there is improvement or lower cost coming, to increase the interest of the media and investors in the company's future prospects, and to intimidate or confuse competitors.
 When done correctly, the sales or cash flow impact to the company is minimal, with the revenue drop for the current product being offset by orders or completed sales of the new product as it becomes available.
 However, when the Osborne effect occurs, the quantity of unsold goods increases and the company must react by discounting and/or lowering production of the current product, both of which depress cash flow.